 config setprop vsftpd UserType system signal-event nethserver-vsftpd-save

 Given a user name goofy, first make sure the user has Remote shell access.
+See Access to services.
 Then, enable the FTP access:

 db accounts setprop goofy FTPAccess enabled signal-event user-modify goofy signal-event nethserver-vsftpd-save